thetompham/Eye-Exercise/README.md

 Create repository with files

 ## Usage:
-Displays in web browser
+Displays in web browser, for Demo purposes.
+If you would like to manipulate then you should adjust the JS file.
+JS does the eye movement functionality, css styles it and index is used to run.

 ## Support:
 If you have question email: tomlepham@gmail.com

 ## Roadmap:
-Would love to add more features to the movement
+Would love to add more features to the movement and maybe add tap or toggle features.

 ## License information:
 Copywright (C) MIT Pro Coding Bootcamp Program - Emeritus